jingelrpg/coc-vft/README.md

-rushing through each other like the leafs of trees in heavy storm, held by countless arms of a giant creature that could have not been born beneath this starless cloudy new moon sky, then slowly _\[TODO\]_ ...
+rushing through each other like the leafs of trees in heavy storm, held by countless arms of a giant creature that could have not been born beneath this starless cloudy new moon sky, slowly vanishing into the darkness, leaving him alone, not knowing should he cherish his survival or forever cry.

+The horror was gone and soon the war, he went back home but nothing was there anymore, his home, his parents' house in ruins, no neighbor could tell him where his parents' grave is, which made him get drunk with all he could find, a miracle was that he did not get blind, until one day he got aware that a country was reborn and needed his skills, his talents in crafts to rebuild a prosperous Polish society which could only succeed with a wholly new port to the Baltic Sea.

-The horror was gone and soon the war, a country was reborn and needed his skills, his talents in crafts, his will to rebuild a prosperous Polish society, love approached him from shiny green eyes and gifted him joy, two sons, one daughter, an adorable family, leaving less and less space for visions of horror in his closed eyes' sight, horror that had followed him night by night now vanished away, became an old dream from _\[TODO\]_ ...
+He moved there, he worked like a soulless machine until love approached him from shiny green eyes, soft cheeks and chin, a huge smile in between, and gifted him joy, two sons, one daughter, an adorable family, leaving less and less space for visions of horror in his closed eyes' sight, horror that had followed him night by night now vanished away, became an old dream, a scene from a movie he might or might not have seen.

-As years went by the war came again,
+As years went by the war came again not the war that he knew, a war even faster and crueler, with millionfold sin, with war machines the devil could not think of in his wildest dreams, machines that took on the battle field the live of one son, which took on retreat the life of the other one, which took so close to their home the lives of his wife and his daughter on the run, so close to his eyes, that every mercy was gone.

+He joined the resistance, _\[TODO\]_ ...

 _\[TODO\]_ ...